 The OTR accepts the same IRS forms that New Jersey does under its similar law but instead of an XML format the file electronic file must be created using a delimited file, with submissions going exclusively through the MyTax.DC.gov domain.
 Like NJ, D.C. will also not be accepting paper filing, all forms must be filed electronically.
-The deadline for tax year 2019 is June 30, 2020 and 30 days after the IRS deadline thereafter.
+The deadline for tax year 2020 is April 30, 2021 (30 days past the IRS filing deadline of 3/31/21).

 Where is state-level ACA reporting headed in the future?

-New Jersey and D.C. are both participants in a larger movement toward state-level reporting on health insurance.
-For example, Massachusetts has had a mandate in place since the mid-2000s and California passed one in 2019.
+New Jersey, D.C. and California are participants in a larger movement toward state-level reporting on health insurance.
+For example, Massachusetts has had a mandate in place since the mid-2000s and.
 More states will likely follow suit eventually, and employers need to be prepared.

 Effectively managing these ongoing changes requires automated and scalable ACA reporting.
 Since laws are being passed and updated by state legislatures all the time, it can be costly and time-consuming to keep up with everything that’s going on.

 CIC Plus provides automatic monitoring and updating of state-level reporting requirements, so employers are never in the dark about their compliance obligations.
-We are incorporating New Jersey and D.C. reporting requirements into our service for the 2019 tax year and will make it easy to add more states in the future.
+We are incorporating New Jersey, D.C. and California reporting requirements into our service for the 2020 tax year and will make it easy to add more states in the future.